 This program is not only offered as a Bachelor's Degree, but students can continue onto higher education and receive a Master's or Doctorate in this field.

 general business/commerce degree applicants generally need have finished high school or their GED.
 Many schools may also have GPA and SAT/ACT score minimums that must be met.
 In addition to these basic general business/commerce program qualifications, to serve in some general business careers, special certification may be required outside of your degree.

 There are many different general business degree levels.
-General Business/Commerce programs offered by schools range from a first year certificate to a professional practice doctorate's in general business/commerce to something that takes less time like a associate's.
+You can spend many years getting as high as a professional practice doctorate's in general business/commerce to something that takes less time like a associate's.
 The type of general business degree you choose will determine how long it takes to get your diploma.